David-UniNA/Course_Project_Dannhauser__3/README.md

 Data collected from the accelerometers from the Samsung Galaxy S smartphone for the human activity recognition.

 Project files:
-run_analysis.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
+code book.md indicate all the variables and summaries calculated, along with units, and any other relevant information for the project. run_analysis.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.